MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 <tr><td class="left_col">FASTQ file</td><td>These are your raw files that are provided by the sequencing facility to you, they can be gzipped (.fq, .fastq, .fq.gz, .fastq.gz) </td></tr>
 </table>

 > `RNAsik` can handle nested directories as long as your data is homogeneous i.e all data belongs to the same library type e.g paired-end(if paired end, RNASik looks for 'R1' and 'R2' in the filenames to distinguish read pairs.
+If your sequencing provider did not use R1 and R2 the file names should be changed to reflect this.

 ## RNASik Output files and directories